The New Media Reader

 The New Media Reader is a new media textbook edited by Noah Wardrip-Fruin and Nick Montfort and published through The MIT Press.
 The book reprints over sixty foundational writings first published between 1941 and 1995 that are among the most influential in the field of new media studies.
 It also includes a CD-ROM with video and software artifacts, dating from the 1960s to 1996.
-The textbook is currently in use at multiple college campuses including Brown University, Duke University, and the University of California at Santa Cruz.

 The purpose of the book, as described by the authors, is to articulate the history of a field that has often gone unheard.
 They put in extra effort to include illustrations that were often neglected in subsequent printings of the book.
 The New Media Reader hopes to "assemble a representative collection of critical thoughts, events, and developments... as a new medium, or enabling a new media."
 By "new media", the editors are not referring to new media at this given moment in time, but rather media that was new and original at the time of its introduction.
 They mention that many times these ideas seemed radical and unorthodox at the time, but have paved the way from many modern ideas and the authors hope to "provide understanding and offer fuel for inspiration".